kqrrrr/Girls-In-CTF-2023/MISC/Frequency/README.md

 ```
 > challenge.wav: RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 44100 Hz

 We need to get the flag from the given audio file.
+Use the sox, audio processing tool to generate a spectrogram from challenge.wav and save it as an image.
 ```console
 sox challenge.wav -n spectrogram -o challenge.png
 ```